rangoiv/Dots-and-Boxes/README.md

 Run the main.py with your python editor.

-When you are prompted, type the move you wish to make, in the following fashion: i, j, dir.
+When you are prompted, type the move you wish to make, in the following fashion: x, y, dir.
-Here (i, j) are coordinates of the dot from which your edge is going (starting from 0), and dir is character 'h' or 'v'.
-If dir is 'h' your edge will go from the dot (i, j) to the right and if dir is 'v' your edge will go downwards from (i, j).
+Here (x, y) are coordinates of the dot from which your edge is going (starting from 1), and dir is character 'h' or 'v'.
+If dir is 'h' your edge will go from the dot (x, y) to the right and if dir is 'v' your edge will go downwards from (x, y).

 Here's an example:

+.-. . .

 . . . .

 . . . .

 . . . .
+Rangoiv turn
+Enter your move: 1 1 v
+.-. . .

 . . . .
-Scores: X=0, O=0
-Player X, enter your edge: 0 0 v
+  |
+. . . .

+. . . .
+Sparkles turn
 .-. . .

+.-. . .
+  |
 . . . .

 . . . .
+Rangoiv turn
+Enter your move: 1 2 h
+.-. . .

+.-. . .
+  |
+. .-. .

 . . . .
-Scores: X=0, O=0
-Player O, enter your edge: ...

 ## Setting up the game

-You can change the size of the field, number of players or play against AI by setting the variables at the top of the main.py accordingly.
+You can start the game by running `main.py`.
+There you can also adjust the players who are playing and their parameters, by editing the `players` list.

-Enjoy playing! :)
+Enjoy playing!